SreeramAditya/Analysing-apps-in-Google-Play-Store/README.md

 The objective of this project is to deliver insights to understand customer demands better and thus help developers to popularize the product

 Performed :

 1.Data Cleaning

 2.Exploratry Data Analysis

 3.Data Visualization

+Data Directory: It contains Dataset for the analysis.
+It has apps.csv which contains informationa about the Apps and user_reviews.csv contains reviews about the App.

+Notebook contains all the steps done in chronological order:

+Data Loading -> Data Cleaning -> Feature Extraction -> Feature Engineering -> Exploratory Data Analysis -> Data Exploration!

 Sample outputs: